 What am I going out into the world to accomplish?

 Thinking about it, I’ve realized that only a select few individuals ever think about this question.
-This realization came from observing my acquaintances, but I guess that shouldn’t be enough, as I don’t know what goes on inside their heads.
-However, they all seem to do the same thing after graduation, as is the norm in society: Get a Job – Work – Home – Sleep – Repeat; maybe with the occasional going to gym, or out to eat, and other recreational activities.
-But I never see them doing any more for themselves personally; was your dream only to work a 9-5, get married, have children and continue with society’s “rules”?
+This realization came from observing my acquaintances, but I guess that shouldn’t be enough, as I don’t know what goes on inside of their heads.
+However, they all seem to do the same thing after graduation, as is the norm in society: Get a Job – Work – Home – Sleep – Repeat; maybe with the occasional gym membership, out to eat, and other recreational activities.
+However, I hardly see them doing any more for themselves personally; was your dream only to work a 9-5, get married, have children and continue with society’s “rules”?

 Personally thinking about my life that way seems morbid.

 Going away for college I realized that maybe I could have the best of both worlds, and probably more.
-The internet could easily become your best friend.I created a Pinterest, and realized that everything other people were out there creating that I could to.
+The internet could easily become your best friend.I created a Pinterest, and realized that everything other people were out there creating, I could too.
 There was really nothing to it, and the ideas were all in my head.

 So what was stopping me from creating, and exploring my artistic abilities?

 Well, at first I started off with downloading adobe creative suite, and was eager to try out all their applications (Photoshop, Illustrator, Dreamweaver, Lightroom etc) But obviously I got ahead of myself; it was too much to learn in such little time (trial period), and I was too busy with school.
 As quick as my plans came they soon disappeared along with my motivation.
 I didn’t quit entirely as I kept a sketchbook, and would occasionally sketch or doodle.